nvs-bench/nvs-bench/README.md

 Evaluating a new method is as simple as rendering images on the test splits of the benchmark datasets (already have them? skip to **upload**) and running `evaluate.py`

-NVS-leaderboard also provides a framework for taking any repo and running it on serverless GPUs (via Beam).
+NVS-bench also provides a framework for taking any repo and running it on serverless GPUs (via Beam).
 If you're using vscode/cursor you can even open up a native dev experience backed by cloud gpus for quick development!

 Our preferred way of generating them for a new repo consists of three simple files (located in `boilerplate/`):

 - `Dockerfile` —- Your installation instructions
-- `nvs_leaderboard.sh` -- Your training / rendering commands
+- `nvs_bench.sh` -- Your training / rendering commands
-- `nvs_leaderboard.py` —- (does not need to be edited) Runs training/rendering on a serverless gpu provider (we chose Beam for their RTX 4090s, <$30 free tier, and simple python interface)
+- `nvs_bench.py` —- (does not need to be edited) Runs training/rendering on a serverless gpu provider (we chose Beam for their RTX 4090s, <$30 free tier, and simple python interface)

 # Adding a New Method
-In our experience, very few lines of code need to be changed from the base templates for a new method to integrate with nvs-leaderboard:
+In our experience, very few lines of code need to be changed from the base templates for a new method to integrate with nvs-bench:

 - choose a base docker image that matches your desired pytorch and cuda version from: https://hub.docker.com/r/pytorch/pytorch/tags (e.g. pytorch/pytorch:2.4.1-cuda12.4-cudnn9-devel)
 - add install instructions for the repo’s dependencies/submodules (replace `conda install` with `pip install` as conda doesn't work in docker instructions)
-- fill out the `nvs_leaderboard.sh` with your train and render commands
+- fill out the `nvs_bench.sh` with your train and render commands

 # Running
 You then have two ways to run the method on cloud gpus: